kylefrost/cop3035-project/README.md

 # Plan
 ## Core
 ### Rooms
-  - Maximum 8 and minimum 2 of players (if not vs. computer)
+  - Maximum 8 and minimum 2 of players
   - Password protected rooms
-  - Settings (play to N, etc)
   - Server Notifications
     - e.g. "Round is starting...", "That's not a word!", etc
 ### Gameplay